 Through the treatment of gum disease with laser technology, our practice will be able to help you resolve problems with your periodontal health while providing personalized and surprisingly comfortable services.
 If you would like to find out more about our advanced tools and treatment options, call Dr. Kania’s laser periodontal office in Encinitas/San Diego, CA, at (760) 642-0711.

-If you have a severe case of periodontal disease, this could lead to not only…
+When you have periodontal disease, this could lead to missing teeth.
+To help manage the…